 Margarita Island, Cubagua Island, and Coche Island are the largest of 70 islands comprising Nueva Esparta state, situated off the northeastern coast of Venezuela in the Caribbean Sea.
 Margarita Island was discovered by Columbus in 1498 and is known as the "Isle of Pearls."

-Beginning high in the Sierra Parima Mountains of Venezuela and Brazil, the Orinoco River flows in a giant arc before discharging in the Atlantic Ocean in Venezuela.
-Its tributaries are the major transportation system for eastern and interior Venezuela and the llanos of Colombia.
+Beginning high in the Sierra Parima Mountains of Venezuela and Brazil, the Orinoco River flows in a giant arc before discharging into the Atlantic Ocean in Venezuela.
+Its tributaries are the primary transportation system for eastern and interior Venezuela and the Llanos of Colombia.